High-speed rail in Italy

 High-speed rail in Italy consists of two lines connecting most of the country's major cities.
 The first line connects Turin to Salerno via Milan, Bologna, Florence, Rome and Naples, the second runs from Turin to Venice via Milan and Verona, and is under construction in parts.

 Trains are operated with a top speed of 300 km/h.

-Passenger service is provided by Trenitalia and, since April 2012, by NTV, the world's first private open-access operator of high-speed rail to compete with a state-owned monopoly.
+Passenger service is provided by Trenitalia and, since April 2012, by .italo, the world's first private open-access operator of high-speed rail to compete with a state-owned monopoly.

 25 million passengers traveled on the network in 2011.

 In 2015, ridership increased to 55 million for Trenitalia and 9.1 million for NTV, for a combined 64 million passengers.

 History

+The Italian high-speed service began in 1938 with an electric-multiple-unit ETR 200, designed for 200 km/h, between Bologna and Naples.
+It too reached 160 km/h in commercial service, and achieved a world mean speed record of 203 km/h between Florence and Milan in 1938.

-The first high-speed rail route in Italy, the Direttissima, opened in 1977, connecting Rome with Florence.
+The Direttissima opened in 1977 as the first high-speed rail route in Italy and Europe, connecting Rome with Florence.
 The top speed on the line was 250 km/h, giving an end-to-end journey time of about 90 minutes with an average speed of 200 km/h.
 This line used a 3 kV DC supply.

-High-speed service was introduced on the Rome-Milan line in 1988-89 with the ETR 450 Pendolino train, with a top speed of 250 km/h and cutting travel times from about 5 hours to 4.
+High-speed service was introduced on the Rome-Milan line in 1988–89 with the ETR 450 Pendolino train, with a top speed of 250 km/h and cutting travel times from about 5 hours to 4.

 The prototype train ETR X 500 was the first Italian train to reach 300 km/h on the Direttissima on 25 May 1989.

 The Italian high-speed rail projects suffered from a number of cost overruns and delays.
 Corruption and unethical behaviour played a key role.

 In November 2018, the first high-speed freight rail in the world commenced service in Italy.
 The ETR 500 Mercitalia Fast train carries freight between Caserta and Bologna in 3 hours and 30 minutes, at an average speed of 180 km/h.

+Categories of trains

+The main public operator of high-speed trains (alta velocità AV, formerly Eurostar Italia) is Trenitalia, part of FSI.
+Trains are divided into three categories (called "Le Frecce"): Frecciarossa ("Red arrow") trains operate at a maximum of 300 km/h on dedicated high-speed tracks; Frecciargento (Silver arrow) trains operate at a maximum of 250 km/h on both high-speed and mainline tracks; Frecciabianca (White arrow) trains operate at a maximum of 200 km/h on mainline tracks only.